 MOBILE , Ala.
 (Mar.
-16) – The Reese’s Senior Bowl will welcome three new members into its Hall of Fame this month with the addition of Michigan Head Coach and former NFL quarterback Jim Harbaugh, former Chicago Bears linebacker Lance Briggs and former Tennessee Titans safety Blaine Bishop.
+30) – The Reese’s Senior Bowl welcomed three new members into its Hall of Fame on Thursday night with the addition of Michigan Head Coach and former NFL quarterback Jim Harbaugh, former Chicago Bears linebacker Lance Briggs and former Tennessee Titans safety Blaine Bishop.

 "It's always such an honor for the Reese's Senior Bowl to recognize our annual Hall of Fame inductees and this 2017 class represents an exceptional group,” said Reese’s Senior Bowl Executive Director Phil Savage.

 The trio makes up the 29th class in the Senior Bowl Hall of Fame, presented by Mobile Gas, and pushes the total number of inductees to 114 – an exclusive club when you consider more than 5,000 players have donned a Senior Bowl uniform in its 68-year history.

 The three former Senior Bowlers were inducted at the Battle House Hotel in downtown Mobile, Ala., and join a prestigious group that includes Joe Namath, Walter Payton, Dan Marino, Bo Jackson and Brett Favre.